-The Pediatric council, an executive committee level of the chapter governance structure is comprised of pediatricians who have a special interest in the relationship between physicans and Maryland insurers.
+The Pediatric council, an executive committee level of the chapter governance structure is comprised of pediatricians who have a special interest in the relationship between physicians and Maryland insurers.
 Each of the state or regional AAP chapters uses the mechanism to establish and maintain relationships between providers and insurer.

 Jeff Bernstein, MD FAAP

 Jim Rice, MD, FAAP

-The Pediatric council is a forum to meet with health insurance company representatives to discuss pediatric practice issues involving access to care, quality of care, costs and methods of doing business, and physican payment.
+The Pediatric council is a forum to meet with health insurance company representatives to discuss pediatric practice issues involving access to care, quality of care, costs and methods of doing business, and physician payment.
 This is a collaborative effort to discuss ideas and to resolve conflicts, large or small, between pediatricians and insurance companies.

 To establish a better system of communication between the general membership of the Chapter and the members of the Pediatric Council so that the council knows what the members’ concerns are and the members receive regular feedback after council meetings.